 Prior to completing my doctoral research studying coccinellid communities in Missouri, I completed a Masters in Ecology and Evolutionary Biology documenting the seasonal natural history of trap-jaw ants (Odontomachus brunneus) in north Florida.
 Before deciding to join the realm of academia, I earned a Masters in Science Education and taught high school for two and a half years.
 From all of these experiences, I have a clear idea of my desired career: one within the realm of academia.
 Ultimately, my goal is to continue working in academia, maintaining an active research laboratory and mentoring students.

 I believe in the importance of rigorous classroom studies, as well as research experiences for students- I would not be where I am today without the research opportunities that were afforded to me as an undergraduate at the University of Missouri.
-During my M.S. program at Florida State, I was able to give an undergraduate student a similar opportunity and truly enjoyed the experience; being able to work one-on-one with a young researcher and teach him the skills of project design and implementation from start to finish was incredible!
-I’m quite proud to say that this young man is now engaged in his own graduate work.
+During both my M.S. and Ph.D. programs, I was able to give several undergraduate students a similar opportunity and truly enjoyed the experience; being able to work one-on-one with young researchers and teach them the skills of project design and implementation from start to finish was incredible!

-From a research perspective, I am beginning the work from which I intend to one day build my own research program, pursuing ecological questions pertaining to population and community dynamics, plant-insect interactions, and how these respond to anthropogenic influences, and how these interactions may be exploited for effective biological control of pest organisms.
+From a research perspective, I am beginning the work from which I intend to one day build my own research program, pursuing ecological questions pertaining to population and community dynamics, plant-insect interactions, how these interactions respond to anthropogenic influences, and how these interactions may be exploited for effective biological control of pest organisms.